 Looks like Johnny Depp is relieved his legal battle with Amber Heard has finally come to an end.

-ET caught up with Depp's attorney, Laura Wasser, on Tuesday in Los Angeles shortly after Depp and Heard officially settled their divorce case, and Heard dropped her request for a domestic violence restraining order against the Pirates of the Caribbean actor.
+ET caught up with Depp's attorney, Laura Wasser, on Tuesday in Los Angeles shortly after Depp and Heard officially settled their divorce case

 "We're just happy it's over," Wasser said.